 - is this provision only available with an EHC plan?

-The panel then decides if it is necessary for the special educational provision to be made in accordance with an EHC plan
+The Local Authority then decides if it is necessary for the special educational provision to be made in accordance with an EHC plan.

 If following assessment the panel decide that a statutory EHC Plan is not needed copies of the reports will be provided to the family and education setting, It is important that the reports are discussed with the educational setting.
 We suggest that you contact the educational setting to arrange a meeting to share the reports with the education staff.
 You may decide to use the pre-set date which was set aside for the ‘Next Steps’ meeting with school and involved professionals.
 Please be aware that the Assessment Officer will not be attending, as following the completed EHC needs assessment their role has now ended.
 At the meeting you can decide together how the current support matches the recommendations in the reports.
 It may be that during the discussion you identify further steps to be taken to ensure that advice from professionals is used in supporting your child, young person.